Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;D is inccorect.
 It required converting a DataFrame to an RDD.

+**Note** Extremly disagree with the solution purposed.
+ID colum is possibly the column with the highest cardinality and that makes it over partitioned, the columns to partition the table, should be columns with low cardinality to optimize the process.

-**Question 19: Databricks Tooling You are a data engineer for a major retailer that offers a broad selection of goods and services.
+**Question 19: You are a data engineer for a major retailer that offers a broad selection of goods and services.
 The business has recently begun utilizing Databricks for its data analysis requirements to remain competitive and deliver better customer service.
 The business has a vast amount of customer data, including transactional data, demographic data, and behavioral data, that needs to be analyzed.
 The information is kept in a sizable PySpark DataFrame that numerous teams within the company frequently access.
 But, there are a lot of missing values and outliers in the data, which is also very complex.
 Missing values can occur for several reasons, including technical errors, inadequate data collection, or data entry errors.
 Data entry errors, measurement errors, or arbitrary fluctuations in the data can all be causes of outliers.
 This data must be cleaned and preprocessed for accurate insights to be drawn from it.
 As a data engineer, you are in charge of cleaning and preprocessing this data.
 Which of the following approaches can you use for PySpark to carry out this task?**

 Options: